 “During this same period, Bill Spicer and Richard Kyle began promoting and popularizing the terms graphic novel and graphic story.
 In 1967, Spicer changed the title of his Fantasy Illustrated ‘zine to Graphic Story Magazine.
 Kyle, Spicer, Wood, and Bill Pearson all envisioned an explosion of graphic narratives far afield of the commercial comic book industry.”
 (Wikipedia)

-WITZEND #1 from the summer of 1966 gave us a nicely laid out (panel-like) if uninspired front cover montage of images by Wood and his contributors from within the magazine.
+The first issue from the summer of 1966 gave us a nicely laid out (panel-like) if uninspired front cover montage of images by Wood and his contributors from within the magazine.
 These included Wood’s “Animan” and “Bucky Ruckus” and former EC artist Al Williamson’s much ballyhooed “Savage World.”
-Other artists included were other EC mates Reed Crandall (who sent some unbelievably beautiful pen and ink illustrations of Edgar Rice Burroughs’ novels), Roy G. Krenkel, and Angelo Torres, along with Jack Gaughan, Gil Kane, and Ralph Reese.

 Alas, by the time my $2 for the first two issues reached Box 882 in Ansonia Station, the first issue was already sold out!
 Print runs for Witzend was in the low thousands; supposedly, no more than 5,000 for each of the first four Wood published issues.